najdias/stock-tracker/README.md

 1. If not already done, [install Docker Compose](https://docs.docker.com/compose/install/) (v2.10+).
 2. Make sure that no other service is running on ports 80, 443, 8080, 3306 and 8025.
 3. Clone this repository.
+4. Go to project folder `cd stock-tracker`.
-4. Run `make start` to build and start the containers.
+5. Run `make start` to build and start the containers.
-5. Download and add the [Postman collection](docs/Stock-Tracker.postman_collection.json) to your Postman app.
+6. Download and add the [Postman collection](docs/Stock-Tracker.postman_collection.json) to your Postman app.
    1. This collection has all the endpoints that the app uses.
       1. Login Check - To login the user and get the JWT token.
       2. Register - To register a new user.